 What are the advantages of using recycled paper?

-We are in the age of electronics, no one doubts that.
+We are in the age of electronics, and no one doubts that.
 But have you noticed that we still use a lot of paper?
-In the United States alone, about 70 million tons of paper and cardboard are used each year.
-According to the US Environmental Protection Agency (EPA).
-Fortunately, paper and paper products such as cardboard can be recycled to a greater extent than any other waste product.
-Depending on the country it can reach a recycling rate of up to 70 percent or more.
-The advantages of using recycled paper and recycled envelopes are multiple and it is good to be informed and take them into account, including saving energy, water, and landfill space.
+Each year the people of the US alone uses about 70 million tons of paper and cardboard.
+Fortunately, we can recycle paper and paper products such as cardboard to a greater extent than any other waste product.
+Depending on the country, it can reach a recycling rate of up to 70 percent or more.
+The advantages of using recycled paper and recycled envelopes are multiple.
+It is suitable for information and consideration, including saving energy, water, and landfill space.

-Recycling paper reduces greenhouse gas emissions and recycled fiber is a sustainable and inexpensive resource for making new paper products.
+Recycling paper reduces greenhouse gas emissions, and recycled fiber is a sustainable and inexpensive resource for making new paper products.

 Reduces greenhouse gases

-The recycling paper produces jobs
+The recycling paper produces jobs.

 Have you thought about it?
 Recycling of any kind creates a workplace in new green energy sectors.
 More jobs mean more consumers with disposable income.
 Responsible recycling not only results in helping the economy in general but also affects the growth of companies.

 All companies rely on printed material for their promotion through business card printing, brochure printing, or office paper.
 In that case, recycling these paper products has many benefits for businesses of all sizes.
 It is economically and environmentally advantageous and contributes to the wealth of the community.
 It also improves the company’s image in the market, as consumers increasingly consider the “environmental awareness” they buy.

 From protecting forests to controlling the climate to reducing pollution, using recycled paper and recycled envelopes is essential not only in the home but also in the office, for the many ways it benefits the environment.